Blacks and Whites' Carnival: Origins

-In those times, on the eve of the Epiphany also performed spontaneously festive the blackies' game, mainly between whites and mestizos, because of the scarcity of black people in Pasto, the holiday contrasted the extroversion of a community marked by a peaceful and taciturn life, who had in those days an opportunity to break the rules and release the spirit.
+In those times, on the eve of Three Kings' Day, the game of negritos (little blacks) was also held festively and spontaneously, mainly between whites and mestizos, due to the low presence of the black population in Pasto.
+This festival contrasted by the extroversion of a community characterized by a peaceful and taciturn life, which found in those days an opportunity to break the established.

-The blackie game origin was a blacks' "asueto" (holiday), originated in the Great Cauca, old region to which belonged Pasto.
-In 1607 there was a slave rebellion in Remedios, Antioquia, which caused panic among the colonial authorities.
-This event was remembered by the large black population in Popayán who demanded a day of rest in which they would be truly free.
-To preserve social peace, the Spanish Crown granted to this end 5 January:
+Its origin was a "holiday" for blacks, originating in Gran Cauca, the region to which Pasto belonged.
+In 1607 there was a slave rebellion in Remedios, Antioquia that caused panic among the colonial authorities.
+This event was remembered by the large black population of Popayán who demanded a day of rest in which they could be truly free.
+To preserve social peace, the Spanish Crown granted 5 January for this purpose.